 My goal is to provide those who do not know the truth about animal agriculture insight into these halls of hell so they will stop supporting these industries and choose a more compassionate path.
 As I have written each piece, it is often so painful that I feel like parts of me die every time I research and write their stories.
 I often say that I must be made of a billion pieces because so many parts of me die each time I write only to be regenerated when I receive letters from people who learn the truth and change.

-For the first time, I could not finish an article.
+For the first time I can ever remember, I could not finish an article.
 The sickness I felt writing about what happens to ducks and geese to make foie gras caused me to become dizzy and disoriented.
-The grief became overwhelming and posed a threat to my health which I must maintain in order to continue to serve the cause.
+The grief became overwhelming, it posed a threat to my health which I must maintain in order to continue to serve the cause.
 As I learn more about what happens to these ducks and geese to make foie gras and down products such as pillows, comforters, and coats, it indelibly scars me.
 It makes me question the heart of mankind.
 This is the story of the story I couldn’t finish.

-I’m hopeful that people who eat foie gras will find out that what happens to these animals is so egregious and gratuitous that a volunteer for the cause of animal rights with no ulterior motives couldn’t even write a story about them because it is so ghastly.
+I’m hopeful that people who eat foie gras will find out that what happens to these animals is so egregious and gratuitous that I couldn’t even write a story about them because it is so ghastly.
 I’m hopeful that it will cause them to have a change of heart.
 I’m hopeful that this story will be the voice of the ducks and geese.
 This is the story about the story I couldn’t finish but you can write the ending for me.
 You can make it a happy ending.
 You can use my pen.
 Don’t be afraid.

 Andrew Kirschner, Ed.D., is a grassroots vegan animal rights activist.
 He writes a zero-profit blog, Kirschner’s Korner, to help raise awareness about issues affecting the global community to make the world a more humane place.
 To receive new articles via email, enter your email in the “Follow Blog Via Email” link at the top right of the blog.